scolomar/docker-aws/README.md

 This project will show you how to deploy a Docker cluster in AWS.

-You will be able to deploy two different orchestrators of your choice: Swarm and Kubernetes.
+You will be able to deploy two different orchestrators of your choice: Swarm or Kubernetes.

 The cluster will be highly available (HA) with 3 masters and 3 workers evenly distributed in 3 different availability zones located in the same AWS region.